nf-core/pixelator/docs/output.md

 It returns a single fastq file per sample containing fixed length amplicons.
 This step will also calculate Q30 quality scores for different regions of the library.

-These amplicon FASTQ files are intermediate and by default not placed in the output folder kept in the final files delivered to users.
+These amplicon FASTQ files are intermediate and by default not placed in the output folder with the final files delivered to users.
 Set `--save_amplicon_reads` or `--save_all` to enable publishing of these files to:

 <details markdown="1">